cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-01-20-data-serialization-in-java-with-apache-avro.md

 When working with data processing in Java, choosing the right file format for storing and transmitting the data is crucial.
 Each format (such as CSV, JSON, or Parquet) has its particular advantages/disadvantages and is designed for specific use cases.
 In this blog post I'll focus on the AVRO file format provided by Apache Avro, a powerful data serialization framework widely used for streaming binary files.
-I'll cover the main features of Avro and why/when/how to use for serialize and deserialize your data files in Java.
+I'll cover the main features of Avro and why/when/how to use it for serialize and deserialize your data files in Java.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-01-20/circus.jpg alt:"Orchestration" %}